 3. Plastic Cards

 Nepalese banks also issue plastic cards that can be used in international ATM and POS machines.
-Currently, VISA, SCT and Master Card plastic cards are issued by Nepalese banks, which also acquire cards issued by international banks.
+Currently, VISA, SCT, and Master Card plastic cards are issued by Nepalese banks, which also acquire cards issued by international banks.
 Nepalese banks, which issued magnetic stripe-based cards initially, have now started issuing EMV cards.

 4. Automated Teller Machine and Point of Sale Machine

 This is a relatively new electronic banking product that helps to include the people who are staying in remote areas and do not have access to bank branches.
-Customers can access their bank account, transfer fund to other accounts, withdraw money from their account and make payments for purchasing goods and services at Point of Transaction (POT) machine maintained by a bank or its branchless banking agent.
+Customers can access their bank account, transfer fund to other accounts, withdraw money from their account and make payments for purchasing goods and services at the Point of Transaction (POT) machine maintained by a bank or its branchless banking agent.